dark-kitt/vue-ts-kitt/README.md

 yarn dlx @yarnpkg/sdks vscode
 ```

-## Git hooks
+## Git Hooks

-It is necessary to set the custom hook directory, after each clone.
+It is necessary to set the custom hook directory after each clone.
 To do so, you need to call the following command.
 ```shell
 git config core.hooksPath .hooks
 ```